A short heartfelt eulogy for a father from his daughter

 He meant the cat, but it was okay because I knew that.

 He had his own language.
-He regularly bemused my friends by saying things like "Can you get me a Spignell?", and once, when cut up at a junction, by shouting: “Oh furkemblangers!"
+He regularly bemused my friends by saying things like "Can you get me a spignell?", and once, when cut up at a junction, by shouting: “Oh furkemblangers!"

 I’ve an envelope at home covered in names that we used to think up over breakfast: names such as Lavender Mackintosh and Iona Bucket.
 There’s a question mark after that one.
 That envelope was pinned to the wall in our kitchen for years, yellowed and dotted with blobs of glue.
 For Dad, language was fun.
-It was something to be moulded, like the Plasticine he used when modelling his figures.
+It was something to be molded, like the plasticine he used when modelling his figures.

-If I say little it’s because Dad always had enough to say for the both of us.
+If I say little, it’s because Dad always had enough to say for the both of us.
 He was a teller of stories.
 He could befriend, literally, anybody, and he did.
-But watch out, if he thought you were a fool…
+But watch out, if he thought you were a fool...

-If he were here today he would be in the back, paper out, sketching each of us.
+If he were here today, he would be in the back, paper out, sketching each of us.
 The drawings wouldn’t be flattering, but they would catch us just the same.

 Dad saw the world the way he drew it.
 He could be cutting, but always very funny.
 I shan’t tell you some of the names he had for my childhood friends.
-Needless to say their mothers wouldn’t have been impressed.
+Needless to say, their mothers wouldn’t have been impressed.

 I think those of us who knew him in the last few months of his life will agree, he kept that outlook right to the end.

-My father was known for his love of art, and of music, and books.
-He was known for his knowledge, and his wit.
 Since his passing my Dad has been described to me as many things: a real gentleman, a character, an intelligent man.
 He was all of these.
 He was also sharp, generous, resourceful, stubborn, and wickedly funny.

 I miss the way he saw the world, the way he refused to take it seriously.